 Modifying an Existing Child Support Agreement

-Child support is often a highly contested issue in many divorces.
-A full-time custodial parent may feel he or she are entitled to a larger monthly award, while a non-custodial parent often believes the amount awarded is excessive.
+Child support is often a highly contested issue in divorce.
+A full-time custodial parent may feel they are entitled to a larger monthly award, while a non-custodial parent often believes the amount awarded is excessive.
 Because of the difficulties most estranged couples experience in reaching their initial child support agreement, they may be less inclined to revisit that agreement when financial circumstances change.
 However, it is important to note that courts are amenable to granting modifications of an existing child support agreement or order when circumstances change.

 These factors can easily change over time.
-When a non-custodial parent loses their job, he or she likely will be unable to maintain he or she prior monthly commitment.
+When a non-custodial parent loses their job, they likely will be unable to maintain their prior monthly commitment.
 Conversely, if a custodial parent becomes unemployed, the non-custodial parent may need to contribute more.

 As children age, their needs may change, causing monthly expenses to increase or decrease.
 The cost of caring for an infant or toddler enrolled in full-time daycare may be lower once the child enters public school.
 However, the cost of caring for a child entering private school, either as a grade school student or as an adolescent, will rise exponentially.
 Disagreements over extracurricular activities, schooling, and daycare costs will often necessitate revisiting and potentially modifying a child support agreement.

 Child support orders are regularly adjusted regardless of whether a former couple undergoes a change in financial circumstances.
 Rule 5:6B of the New Jersey Court Rules requires the New Jersey Child Support Probation Department to modify court-ordered child support arrangements every two years, considering the increased costs of living.
-If a supporting spouse feels that the cost of living adjustment (COLA) is too high, he or she may contest the sum in court.
+If a supporting spouse feels that the cost-of-living adjustment (COLA) is too high, they may contest the sum in court.

-Moreover, all child support orders are subject to a triennial review, if a review is requested by either party.
-Importantly, the triennial review, guaranteed by state and federal statutes, need not be based upon a change in financial circumstances.
+Moreover, all child support orders are subject to a triennial review if it is requested by either party.
+Importantly, the triennial review, guaranteed by state and federal statutes, is not based upon a change in financial circumstances.
 Instead, a supporting spouse can initiate the triennial review whenever an existing child support order is more than three years old or more than three years has lapsed since the last triennial review.
-As with a COLA, however, the outcome of a triennial review can be challenged.
+As with the COLA, however, the outcome of a triennial review can be challenged.

-New Jersey Child Support Lawyers at Lyons & Associates Have Experience with Child Support Modifications
+New Jersey Child Support Lawyers at Lyons & Associates, P.C.
+Have Experience With Child Support Modifications

 A divorcing couple should always remain cognizant of the nature of child support orders and agreements.
-If you feel as though a change in your financial circumstances or the financial circumstances of your former spouse merits a greater or lesser monthly child support award, our child support lawyers in New Jersey at Lyons & Associates may be able to help.
+If you feel as though a change in your financial circumstances or the financial circumstances of your former spouse merits a greater or lesser monthly child support award, our New Jersey child support lawyers at Lyons & Associates may be able to help.
 Our experienced team of litigators serves clients in all stages of divorce, including those in need of a child support modification.
-Contact our Somerville offices by calling 908-575-9777 or by contacting us online to schedule a free consultation today.
+Call us at 908-575-9777 or contact us online to schedule a free consultation today.
 Located in Somerville, Morristown, and Freehold, New Jersey, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.